alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 	| c.NotebookApp.terminals_enabled = True        | = False                           |

 	<dl>
-		<dt>c.NotebookApp.allow_origin</dt>
-		<dd>Because we are using a reverse proxy, the origin of our requests is not always what Jupyter expects.
-By setting the allowed origins to an asterisk `*` we can prevent errors due to mis-matched origins.</dd>
-		<dt>c.NotebookApp.base_url</dt>
-		<dd>The base url adds whatever we specify to the URL address bar in our browser.
-Since we configured Jupyter to run as a sub-application the argument here needs to match whatever Alias we used when creating the sub-application.
-Failure to do so results in 404 errors during request routing.</dd>
-		<dt>c.NotebookApp.disable_check_xsrf</dt>
-		<dd>New versions of Jupyter include cross-site request forgeries protection, when using a reverse proxy we need to disable this to allow our kernals to start.
-This is due to a similar reason as the allow_origin setting.</dd>
 		<dt>c.NotebookApp.notebook_dir</dt>
 		<dd>Specifies the full path to the main startup directory for the Jupyter application.
 This should be set to our Notebook directory we created during installation, located within the root of the KEEP Training project.
 For example "C:\\Users\\alec.hume\\Documents\\GitHub\\CGI_KEEPV1\\KEEPTraining\\Notebooks". </dd>
 		<dt>c.NotebookApp.open_browser</dt>
 		<dd>Specifies whether or not to open a browser automatically when the server first starts.
 Since we intend to serve our Jupyter application remotely and not locally, this is not necessary.</dd>
-		<dt>c.NotebookApp.port</dt>
-		<dd>Specifies the port that Jupyter will listen on.
-This should match whatever port we chose during URL Rewrite configuration.</dd>
 		<dt>c.NotebookApp.quit_button</dt>
 		<dd>Allows us to enable or disable the Quit button on the Jupyter browser UI.
 If left enabled, a user could shut the Jupyter server down remotely from the UI.</dd>
 		<dt>c.NotebookApp.terminals_enabled</dt>